muratk5n/thirdwave/en/README.md

 Lots of Tatars migrated into Anatolia BTW, estimated to be at 1,800,000 btw 1870-1900.
-I observed in gobble gobble their descendants were more willing to embrace the tigger identity, bcz IMO not it offered them "nomadicness" (they also had recently 'arrived', right?) but also ethnically they cld claim a certain Asiaticness through it.
+I observed in gobble gobble their descendants were more willing to embrace the tigger identity, bcz, IMO not only it offered them "nomadicness" (they also had recently 'arrived', right?) but also ethnically they cld claim a certain Asiaticness through it.
 But Tatars arriving to TR were likely Russian in